- > Education

 - to women's health, pediatrics, mental health, gastrointestinal, respiratory, cardiovascular disease, cancer and much more.

 Create and maintain a sense of community with your Fellowship class by meeting in Tucson, Arizona for three, week-long sessions during your two years of study.
 These residential weeks offer you the opportunity to connect with like-minded colleagues, establish relationships with faculty and directors, and receive hands-on training.
 You will return home feeling invigorated and inspired to incorporate the techniques you have learned into your practice!

-The Fellowship has created a strong international community of more than 900 alumni with whom you can share experiences, draw support, and participate in continuing educational opportunities.
-Our alumni hail from all over the world - 47 U.S. states and 15 different countries and territories.
+The Fellowship has created a strong international community of more than 1,000 alumni with whom you can share experiences, draw support, and participate in continuing educational opportunities.
+Our alumni hail from all over the world - throughout the U.S. and 26 different countries and territories.
 They have also begun integrative practices and lead IM programs at prestigious institutions, such as Beth Israel, Chapel Hill and University of California, San Francisco.